 £8,000 per year when studied full-time.
-See pages 14 and 15 for further information on fees and funding, including a £500 cash reward every year for all full-time undergraduate students and a £500 cash bonus every year for low income
+See pages 14 and 15 for further information on fees and funding, including a £500 cash reward every year for all full-time undergraduate students and a £500 cash bonus every year for low income households.

 - A-levels

 - BTEC Level 3 National Diploma

+- Cambridge Technicals Level 3

 - IB Diploma

 - Access to HE